Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Design a consumable by combining consumable affixes.
 The gear point total of consumables must be less than or equal to your proficiency bonus.

-Then, make an enchanting skill check.
+Then, make an enchanting skill check, adding a bonus of 5 times the danger level of the area you are resting in.
 You create a number of copies of the consumable you designed equal to your skill check result divided by 5, rounded down.

 You may **recycle** existing consumables in this process.
 Add the total gear points of any consumables sacrificed in this way to your skill check result.

 ## Enchant

 Enchant an item by adding or modifying one of its magical affixes.
-Creating new enchantments requires access to incredible energy: **you must be at a font of power in order to use the Enchant downtime activity.**

 Select an affix.
 Successfully adding this affix to your gear, consumes 10 essence crystals per gear point of that affix (to a minimum of 0) are consumed, transformed into the magic of the enchantment (but not lost if you fail).
 If the affix is prismatic, 30 essence crystals must be consumed instead.

-Make an enchanting skill check.
+Make an enchanting skill check, dding a bonus of 5 times the danger level of the area you are resting in..
 If you succeed, add that affix to the item’s enchantment affixes.

 If you have access to a relevant **source of knowledge,** you have advantage on this skill check.
 Each crafting skill uses a different source of knowledge: